 Set the value of Manual back to 0 (zero) to enable automatic activation in Windows 10.

-If the automatic activation message is appearing even after making above said change, please reboot your PC once to apply the change.
+If the automatic activation message is appearing even after making the above-said change, please reboot your PC once to apply the change.

 Method 2 of 2